huang5587/comp120-jhuang/immense-woodland-80683/README.md

 <h3> /vehicle.json and /passenger.json </h3>
 Sending a HTTP get request with an existing passenger of vehicle username will return all corresponding vehicle / passenger entries from their respective database tables.

+<h2> Moving Forward </h2>
+At the moment management and access of the database is achieved solely through curl.
+Obvious improvements would be to create an interface to add and manage passenger and vehicle entries.
+Furthermore, this would likely warrant the creation of a user log-in system to prevent unwanted editing of the databases.